 Instructions for Finding Out More About the Chemical Engineering Major

-- Contact Chemical Engineering Student Services.
-Drop-in visits are encouraged, especially on weekdays from 2:30 and 4 p.m. in Shriram Center, room 129.
-To make an appointment with the student services specialist, email email@example.com.
-We encourage you to let the department know that you are considering the major so we can give you an opportunity to ask questions and get more information about chemical engineering, our advising program, summer internships, year-round research opportunities, and so forth.
+- Contact Chemical Engineering Student Services at firstname.lastname@example.org.
+Drop-in visits are encouraged in Shriram Center, room 129.
+We encourage you to let the department know that you are considering the major so we can give you an opportunity to ask questions and get more information about chemical engineering, our advising program, summer internships, year-round research opportunities, etc.

-- Attend the annual ChemE advising symposium, first week of classes, autumn quarter.
+- Attend the annual ChemE advising symposium in autumn quarter.